Brachioplasty (Upper Arm Lift) Northern Virginia

-Although liposuction is often used in arm lifts to remove fatty tissue, liposuction of the upper arm area alone is typically best suited for patients with good skin tone and a limited amount of excess fat.
-Arm lifts are usually a better solution for patients with a large amount of excess skin under the arms, a condition commonly referred to as “bat wings.”
+Liposuction of the upper arm is usually best suited for patients with good skin tone and a limited amount of excess fat.
+Arm lifts are usually a better treatment for patients with a large amount of loose or excess skin under the arms.

 The incisions will be dressed and bandaged and your arms may be wrapped in an elastic bandage or a compression garment to minimize swelling.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid.
 You will be given specific instructions on how to care for the surgical site and drains, medications to apply or take orally, specific concerns to look for and when to follow up with your plastic surgeon.

 It’s important that the incisions are not subjected to excessive force or motion during recovery.
 Avoid strenuous exercise or heavy lifting for at least one month.
 You may need to wear your compression garment for several weeks.

 There will be some residual discomfort as your body heals.
 To ensure your comfort, your surgeon will prescribe pain medication.
 After a few days, you should be able to manage the pain with over-the-counter medications.

 Yes.
 The scars from the incisions will be permanent, but are usually placed in areas that aren’t readily visible.
 On rare occasions, incisions can lead to raised or red scars.

 It will be about 10 days before you can drive and at least one or two weeks before you can return to work.
 During the first week, avoid activities that raise your blood pressure, which could cause bleeding.